hades874/hades874/README.md

 ### 📂 Featured Works
 - 🧠 **Detection to Intervention:** Comparative analysis of ML models for suicide prevention
-- ✈️ **Insightful Analysis of Bangladeshi Airlines:** Aspect-based sentiment & summarization using LLMs
+- ✈️ **Insightful Analysis of Bangladeshi Airlines:** Aspect-based sentiment and summarization using LLMs
 - ⚙️ **Automation Projects:** Google Sheets + Apps Script for smart workflow systems

 ---

 ### 📸 Beyond Code
-When I’m not coding, you’ll find me telling stories through light and shadow —
+When I’m not coding, you’ll find me telling stories through light and shadow,
 capturing **solitude, emotion, and depth** in still moments.

 ---